 Two months ago, I traveled to Los Angeles to attend the StartingBloc Fellowship program – which is a 5 day workshop for anyone who is interested in social innovation, creating change and becoming a better leader.
 I learned about StartingBloc from the guys who run ReWork, a startup that is currently located in New York City, but was started by two Pittsburghers.

-- Polarity Mapping – a frame work for looking at problems as polarities and somehting that can be helpful for a variety of situations.
+- Polarity Mapping – a framework for looking at problems as polarities and something that can be helpful for a variety of situations.
 I think that polarity mapping could be a great tool for Pittsburgh to use to think about how to work with UPMC going forward.

 - LA Kitchen @TheLAKitchen – an incredible business that is run by Robert Egger @RobertEgger, who is the founder of DC Kitchen and doing amazing things to feed more people healthy food.
 I was lucky enough to be able to join Robert and some of the other fellows for dinner while I was in Los Angeles

 - Isidore Recycling @IsidoreRecycles – is another incredible business that was started by Kabira Stokes.
 Kabira spoke at the StartingBloc Institute and was kind enough to let me and some of the other fellows take a tour of the warehouse where they are recycling e-waste and proving jobs for those who were previously incarcerated.
 This is a model that I would love to replicate here in Pittsburgh (and I’ve already suggested Mayor Peduto stop to visit Isidore on his visit to LA.)

 These are just a few of the things that I brought back to Pittsburgh from my trip to the west coast.